elrodrigues/template/README.md

 ## Projects

 A project is a kanban-style board that can aggregate a set of issues for any purpose.
-In the scrum context, we can create one project called `Scrum Board` and choose its templaste as `Automated kanban with reviews`.
+In the scrum context, we can create one project called `Scrum Board` and choose its template as `Automated kanban with reviews`.
 (This will create a set of initial notes that you can delete).

 ## Branches